matthewdhanley/csci5922/README.md

 ```
 python main.py path/to/activations --mode view_activations
 ```
-This will create a folder called `activation_visuaalizations` and will place photos showing activations for both VGG-11 and UNet.
+This will create a folder called `activation_visualizations` and will place photos showing activations for both VGG-11 and UNet.
 Can use parameters `--start_layer` and `--stop_layer` to specify which layer to start and stop with visualizations.

 Viewing activations provides a grid of size 3x2 images.
 The left column images are derived from the VGG-11 classifier.